 Beyond simply estimating user experience quality — which is typical of stage 6 — the company often tracks quality at stage 7 through quantitative usability metrics.
 Furthermore, each project has defined usability goals that these measurements must surpass for the design to be greenlighted for release.

 At the earlier maturity stages, usability is mainly a quality discipline that ensures ease of use of whatever the company is building.
 At stage 7, the company begins to employ usability data to determine what it should build.

-It's hard to move up from stage 7, which is pretty much usability nirvana as far as interaction design goes.
-Step 8 takes usability beyond design.
+It's hard to move up from stage 7, which is pretty much UX nirvana as far as interaction design goes.
+Step 8 takes UX beyond design.
 To cross this chasm, you need to cycle back and again focus your evangelizing on senior executives.

 Stage 8: User-Driven Corporation

 At stage 8, user data doesn't just define individual projects, it determines what types of projects the company should fund.
 That is, the company employs user research to determine its overall direction and priorities.
 Also, the concept of total user experience is extended beyond the screen to other forms of customer interactions with the company (for example, service design issues like how to design the guest rooms and lobbies for a hotel chain).

 The main difference between stages 7 and 8 is one of degree.
 The company uses many of the same usability methods, but at this ultimate maturity level, those methods affect corporate strategy and activities beyond interface design.